NEONScience/NEON-Data-Skills/tutorials-in-development/spreadsheet-NEON-surface-water-chem.md

 * combine tables using the VLOOKUP function, and
 * create line and scatter plots.

+This tutorial includes directions but not screenshots of where different icons are as the arrangement of the buttons in Excel (or Google Sheets or another spreadsheet program) vary by version.
+The directions below are written for Excel but all can work with Google Sheets.

 <div id="ds-objectives" markdown="1">

 ## Things You’ll Need To Complete This Tutorial